frank-emrich/freezeml-pldi2020-artifact/README.md

 Typing
 ------

-The main differences between Links and FreezeML are the following:
+The main differences between the type systems of Links and FreezeML are the
+following:

 ### Row typing